rylev/palette/README.md

 2. Create your feature branch (git checkout -b my-new-feature)
 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
-5. Create new Pull Request
+5. Create a new pull request

 ## Thanks